Locations:

 • You cough up the larvae from your lungs and swallow them.

-• The larvae follow the digestive tract into the small intestine, where they attach to the walls, grow and mature.
+• The larvae follow the digestive tract into your small intestine, where they attach to the walls, grow and mature.

-• Fertilized eggs leave your body in your stool to infect another host.
+• Fertilized eggs leave your body in your poop to potentially infect another host.

 • The whole process can take two to three months.
 The worms can live in your body for two years or more.

 Hookworms feed on blood in your intestines.
 An untreated, severe infection results in blood loss.
 Blood loss can lead to anemia and protein deficiency.
-Severe anemia can cause dizziness, fatigue, muscle cramps, shortness of breath and chest pain.
+Severe anemia can cause:

-Children infected with hookworms over long periods of time can suffer severe effects from lack of iron and protein.
+Children infected with hookworms over long periods of time can develop severe effects from lack of iron and protein.
 This can slow both their physical and mental development.

 Diagnosis and Tests